 Our bodies need proteins for muscle building, immunity, and metabolism and, other essential functions.

 While choosing a healthy weight-loss snack, be sure to check the protein content per serving.
-A snack that provides 8-10gms of protein per serving is a healthy weight-loss snack.
+A snack that provides 8-10gms of protein per serving is a healthy snack for weight loss.

-The type and amount of carbohydrates in the snacks are critical while choosing a healthy weight-loss snack.
+The type and amount of carbohydrates in the snacks are critical while choosing a healthy snack for weight loss.

-A healthy weight loss snack should be low in total sugars and free from refined carbohydrates.
+A healthy snack for weight loss should be low in total sugars and free from refined carbohydrates.
 However, carbohydrates from natural food sources are good carbohydrates and safe to eat.

 Any snack that claims to be healthy and yet has ‘added sugar’ in its ingredient list; Well, we suggest you stay away from it.

 Firstly, not all fat is bad.
 We need some fat in our body for it to work efficiently.
-Your healthy weight loss snacks should contain good MUFA and healthy omega 3.
+Your healthy snack for weight loss should contain good MUFA and healthy omega 3.